prestsoftware/prest/docs/src/simulations/index.rst

 | In addition:
 |
 |       If the existing dataset contains some observations with default alternatives and others without
-|       (see, for example, :ref:`the hybrid dataset  <dataset-examples>`),  then you can configure the simulation for each mode of analysis.
+|       (see, for example, :ref:`the hybrid dataset  <dataset-examples>`),  then one can configure the simulation for each mode of analysis.
 |
 |       If the existing dataset contains some observations where the deferral/outside option was chosen,
-|       then you can check the *"Preserve deferrals"* box to ensure that the simulated datasets
+|       then one can check the *"Preserve deferrals"* box to ensure that the simulated datasets
 |       also feature choice of the deferral/outside option at all relevant menus.
 |
-| The resulting random dataset will again appear in the workspace and you can apply any Prest operation on it.
+| The resulting random dataset will again appear in the workspace and one can apply any Prest operation on it.
 |
 | The simulated subjects here are named
 |                  *"Subject1Random1, ..., Subject1RandomN, SubjectKRandom1, ..., SubjectKRandomN"*,
 | where *"Subject1, ..., SubjectK"* are the subjects' names in the original dataset
-| and `N` is the number of simulated subjects selected by you.
+| and `N` is the number of simulated subjects selected by the user.
 |

 .. image:: ../_static/images/simulations9.png